tarunsinghtanwar5/camper/README.md

 # Camper
-Camper is a project that lets your view and review camps all around the world. <br />
+A web app to view and review campgrounds all over the world.
+The app was built using javascript.
+The project was a good opportunity to practise the CRUD functionality, authentication and authorization.
+I also learnt to include and manage third party packages.
+The project was also a good opportunity for me to look at the security aspects of building a website and how to prevent cross site scripting,sanitizing HTML and use of “helmet” package. <br />
 https://guarded-plains-61244.herokuapp.com/  <br />
 The project includes:
 1) Interactive map cluster for all the camps  <br />